Slave breeding in the United States: End of the American transatlantic slave trade

 Enslaved people dancing on a South Carolina plantation.
 The Old Plantation, c.
 1790.

-The laws that ultimately abolished the Atlantic slave trade came about as a result of the efforts of British abolitionist Christian groups such as the Society of Friends, known as Quakers, and Evangelicals led by William Wilberforce, whose efforts through the Committee for the Abolition of the Slave Trade led to the passage of the 1807 Slave Trade Act by the British parliament in 1807.
-However it was not until 1937 that the trade of slaves was made illegal throughout the British Empire, with Nigeria and Bahrain being the last British territories to abolish slavery.
+The laws that ultimately abolished the Atlantic slave trade came about as a result of the efforts of British abolitionists, Christian groups such as the Society of Friends, and Evangelicals led by William Wilberforce, whose efforts through the Committee for the Abolition of the Slave Trade led to the passage of the 1807 Slave Trade Act by the British parliament.
 This led to increased calls for abolition in America, supported by members of the U.S. Congress from both the North and the South, as well as President Thomas Jefferson.

 At the same time that the importation of enslaved Africans was being restricted or eliminated, the United States was undergoing a rapid expansion of cotton, sugarcane, and rice production in the Deep South and the West.
 The invention of the cotton gin enabled the profitable cultivation of short-staple cotton, which could be produced more widely than other types; this led to the economic preeminence of cotton throughout the Deep South.
 Enslaved people were treated as a commodity by owners and traders alike, and were regarded as the crucial labor for the production of lucrative cash crops that fed the triangular trade.

 The enslaved people were treated as chattel assets, similar to the legal treatment of farm animals.
 Enslavers passed laws regulating slavery and the slave trade, designed to protect their financial investments.
-The enslaved workers had no more rights than a cow or a horse, or as infamously put by the U.S. Supreme Court in the case of Dred Scott v.
-Sandford, "they had no rights which the white man was bound to respect".
+According to language from the U.S. Supreme Court case Dred Scott v.
+Sandford, enslaved people "had no rights which the white man was bound to respect".
 On large plantations, enslaved families were separated for different types of labor.
 Men tended to be assigned to large field gangs.
 Workers were assigned to the task for which they were best physically suited, in the judgment of the overseer.